AAM77/100-days-of-code/r1-log.md

 ### R1D7: February 11, 2019

 **Today's Progress**:
+- Finished 6 lectures.
+On 55/110 now.
-Still working on it.
-Learned about and practiced a bit with *args & **kwargs.
+- Learned & practiced a bit with *args & **kwargs.
+- Learned & practiced map, filter, & lambdas
+- Completed coding challenges in Python
+- A couple of lessons away from the milestone project.

 **Thoughts:**
-Let's see how the night unfolds
+Ych.
+I spent a lot of time on a coding challenge today.
+Not happy about that, but I did learn important stuff.

 **Link(s) to Work:**
 GitHub: